-Activity 26: How Do You Fill Out a Job Application?
+Activity 26: How Do I Fill Out a Job Application?

-Read the bottom of page 70 in the Compass.
+Read the top of page 74 in the Career Compass.

-- 1. Complete the sample job application on pages 72 and 73 of the Career Compass. - 2.
-Exchange your application with another student and edit his/her application.
+2. Exchange your application with another student and edit his/her application.
 Make a light note in pencil where you believe a correction needs to be made: